Altinity/clickhouse-operator/docs/custom_resource_explained.md

       # multiple pod templates makes possible to update version smoothly
       # pod template for ClickHouse v18.16.1
       - name: clickhouse-v18.16.1
+        # We may need to label nodes with clickhouse=allow label for this example to run
+        # See ./label_nodes.sh for this purpose
+        zone:
+          key: "clickhouse"
+          values:
+            - "allow"
+        # Shortcut version for AWS installations
+        #zone:
+        #  values:
+        #    - "us-east-1a"

+        # Possible values for distribution are:
+        # Unspecified
+        # OnePerHost
+        distribution: "Unspecified"

         # type PodSpec struct {} from k8s.io/core/v1
         spec:
           containers: